History of medicine: Ancient medicine

 Ancient history covers time between c.
 3000 BCE to c.
 500 CE, starting from evidenced development of writing systems to the end of the classical era and beginning of the post-classical period.
-This periodisation presents history as if it were the same everywhere, however it is important to note that socioculture and technological developments could differ locally from settlement to settlement as well as globally from one society to the next.
+Socioculture and technological developments could differ locally from settlement to settlement as well as globally from one society to the next.

 Ancient medicine covers a similar period of time and presented a range of similar healing theories from across the world connecting nature, religion, and humans within ideas of circulating fluids and energy.
-Although prominent scholars and texts detailed well-defined medicial insights, their real-world applications were marred by knowledge destruction and loss, poor communication, localised reinterpretations, and subsequent inconsistent applications.
+Although prominent scholars and texts detailed well-defined medical insights, their real-world applications were marred by knowledge destruction and loss, poor communication, localized reinterpretations, and subsequent inconsistent applications.